cue-lang/proposal/designs/2939-modules-v3.md

 current module's packages and dependencies, and it removes requirements on modules that don't provide any relevant packages.
 It also adds any missing entries to `cue.sum` and removes unnecessary entries.

-The `-i` flag causes `cue mod tidy` to attempt to proceed despite errors encountered while loading packages.

-The `-v` flag causes `cue mod tidy` to print information about removed modules to standard error.

 `cue mod tidy` works by loading all of the packages in the [main module](#main-module) and all of the packages they import, recursively. `cue mod